martbhell/gitpitch/PITCHME.md

 #HSLIDE

-# todolist:
+# nice-to-have-list:
  - When to restart or just SIGHUP after a config change?
  - Topology Generation
- - HA?
+ - HA
  - Complete Testing (setup a slurm cluster and even submit a job on every change to the ansible role)
+ - slurm updates

 #HSLIDE

-# how we work / release management
+how we work / release management:

 ~8 clusters in Finland (the ones part of FGCI) are using https://github.com/CSC-IT-Center-for-Science/fgci-ansible which uses this ansible-role-slurm role.
 Triton is the largest cluster with ~613 nodes